|Ribbon Documentation Center|

 Local Authentication Enabled

-Specifies whether user information stored locally can be used for authentication.
+Specifies that Confd CLI user information stored locally can be used for authentication.
+Options are:

 External Authentication Enabled

-Specifies whether user information stored on a remote RADIUS server can be used for authentication.
+Specifies that Confd CLI user information stored on a remote Radius Server can be used for authentication.
+Options are:

 Util Monitor Stats Interval